Cargill/splinter-docs/community/planning/biome_oauth_user_store.md

 ## Summary
 [summary]: #summary

-This RFC proposes adding a linkage between an OAuth user id and a biome userid.
-This change enables support of signing key management on behalf of a user that has authenticated via an OAuth provider.
+This RFC proposes adding a new Biome store for tracking OAuth sessions and an OAuth user identity with a Biome user ID.
+This change enables support of user notifications and signing key management on behalf of a user that has authenticated via an OAuth provider instead of Biome's own credentials authentication.

 ## Motivation
 [motivation]: #motivation